Hide table of contents

 • How would the machinery pick, weigh, and sort effects into relevant comparative dimensions (NP-Complete Knapsack Problem)?

-• What irreconcilable normative assumptions must be made in setting the reference values to compare against?
+• What irreconcilable normative assumptions must be decided between, to pick internal reference values to compare outcomes against?

 • What is the minimum time delay of digital processing between measurement and correction (Latency)?

-• Can AGI constrain the chaotic loops through itself – of actuated changes to the environment feeding into sensor inputs, that feed into code functioning, that feed back into actuated changes?
+• Can AGI constrain the chaotic loops through themselves – of actuated changes to the environment feeding into sensor inputs, that feed into code functioning, that feed back into actuated changes?

 • To what extent can distributed environmental effects be corrected for by local actuators?